 - Made me feel emotionally drained and empty.

-- Kept me from spending my time more consistent with what I believe is important.
+- Kept me from spending my time more consistently with what I believe is important.

 And the story gets worse still.
 If today would be like any other day in recent months, I will slip in another 45 minutes or so surfing the web, reading online newspaper or magazine articles.